Best time to Trek in Nepal

 Trekking in Nepal is spring (March to May)

 This is the second-best tourist season.
-The blossom of Rhododendron, pleasant sounds of birds and animals are welcoming you to visit forest areas, high hills, and lower elevations.
+The blossom of Rhododendron and pleasant sounds of birds and animals are welcoming you to visit forest areas, high hills, and lower elevations.
 The temperature in the Himalayan region is average during the daytime but may reach zero degrees during the night.
 Ascending and descending the paths kill your bareness and bring energy for trekking.
 Everest Base Camp Trek, Mustang Trek, and Damodar Kunda trekking are the best places to trek during spring.

 Trekking in Nepal in summer (June to August)